“Door to Forever: Bruce Hornsby’s lifelong pursuit of the unattainable” was released on YouTube for free on May 1 2022.

 It also speaks of Bruce’s journey to achieving what he feels is an “unattainable” level of playing.
 My own sense is that it’s an infinite path.
 Bruce may have considered his current level of musicianship impossible thirty years ago.
 And when he reached that standard, he changed his definition of unattainable and continued the chase.
 It’s a never-ending, forever journey.

-And the doorway, as depicted in the announcement video below, is a nod to the Harbor Lights cover.
+And the doorway, as depicted in the opening, is a nod to the Harbor Lights cover.

-Here are both the announcement video for the title “Door to Forever”, and the tweaked trailer:
+Here’s the full video, with the announcement video for the title and the tweaked trailer:

 Many of you have asked what the Bruce Hornsby documentary covers.